1234554321-00/Rebuttal-Reviewer-SoKY/README.md

 ---

-**These substantial revisions comprehensively address all major concerns and strengthen the theoretical and empirical contributions of CuCoDistill.
-We respectfully request the reviewer to reconsider the evaluation and increase the score accordingly, and we remain happy to clarify any remaining questions.**
+**The provided clarifications effectively address the raised issues.
+We respectfully request a re-evaluation and an upward adjustment of the score, and we are available for any further questions.**